 a.
 New students undertake the Epigeum (Oxford University Press) “Consent Matters: Boundaries, Respect and Positive Intervention” online training, which is blended with face to face workshops.

 b.
-For returning students we run sessions to build on these skills and reinforce them such as bystander prevention training.
+We run sessions for students to build on these skills and reinforce them such as bystander prevention training.

 4. Provide Professional Support and Response

-- The College’s intranet has a Help page with resources and details of support for victims of sexual harassment and assault if a student does not want to see a counsellor.
+- The College’s intranet has a Help page with resources and details of support for victims of sexual harassment and assault if a student wants to seek external support.

-- The College has a very clear Fair Treatment Policy, which sets out in detail what constitutes sexual assault and harassment and the process to make a complaint.
+- The College has a Fair Treatment Policy, which sets out what constitutes sexual assault and harassment and the process to make a complaint.
 Students are introduced to the policy when they arrive, all students are sent the policy each year and it accessible on the College’s intranet.

-- Through this process the College provides access to internal and external professionals trained in Fair Treatment advising.
+- The College provides access to internal and external professionals trained in Fair Treatment advising.

 - Any student who wishes to go to the Police to make a complaint, or who wants to contact an external body for help or advice, will be given the full support of the College.

-- All complaints will be thoroughly investigated in accordance with College policies, and any student deemed unable to live within the Colleges values and its Fair Treatment policies will be required to leave.
+- All complaints will be thoroughly investigated in accordance with College policies, and any student in breach of College values and policies will be required to leave.